 The funds necessary for the care of Washoe's family come primarily from fee-based educational programs and Friends of Washoe memberships.

-The Chimpanzee and Human Communication Institute (CHCI) provides sanctuary for three chimpanzees: Loulis, Tatu, and Dar.
-Our primary goal is ensuring the well-being and protection of these chimpanzees by guaranteeing their freedom from invasive or disruptive research, by maintaining a safe, healthy, and interesting environment, and respecting and providing for their individual needs.
+The Chimpanzee and Human Communication Institute (CHCI) located on the campus of Central Washington University provided sanctuary for the chimpanzees: Washoe, Moja, Loulis, Tatu, and Dar beginning in 1983, until the last remaining chimpanzees, Tatu and Loulis were moved to Fauna Foundation in August 2013.
+Although the chimpanzees have left, our primary goal remains: ensuring the well-being and protection of these chimpanzees by guaranteeing their freedom from invasive or disruptive research, by maintaining a safe, healthy, and interesting environment, and respecting and providing for their individual needs.
+Friends of Washoe remains committed to ensuring the well-being of Tatu and Loulis at their home in Quebec where the Fauna Foundation is Located.

 CHCI’s second goal is to encourage in other humans respect, responsibility, and compassion for all of our fellow apes by offering unique, engaging educational programs and resources to elementary, secondary, and post-secondary students and the public at large.